serghiou/data-science-in-practice/README.md

 * Report ALL data - the p-value should play NO role in whether you choose to report your data or not.

+* Provide a supplement briefly explaining the methods used (1-2 paragraphs per method)

 </div>